What’s the longest you’ve ever gone without sleep? A day or two? How did you feel? How was your thinking? Do you remember much of it?

 Peter’s body temperature started dropping early in the experiment, and continued to go down through the entire process.
 Remember the second stage of sleep?
 Yep, his body really wanted to force the issue by cooling off, to no avail.
 According to researchers, “the lower it went, the crazier he got”.

 After three days of keeping him awake, he inevitably became more and more irritable.
 He started berating and cursing at long-time friends, and his thinking got quite confused.
 As you recall, the REM stage seems to be important, since it takes up a longer portion of sleep each night.
 What goes on during REM?
 Dreaming.
-If his body was trying to cool off, it probably wanted to dream too.
+If his body was trying to cool down for sleep, it probably wanted to dream too.
 Imagine a brain that’s trying to dream but is still awake.

 Peter Tripp’s Strange “Trip”